galaktor/raph.es/content/blog/recipes/lebkuchen.md

 ### The easy bit
 Whisk together: nuts, eggs and psyllium husks.
 Add a dash of baking powder.

-### Christmas-y spices
+### A dash of Christmas
-These are Christmas treats, so add the usual suspects: cinnamon, cloves, anise, whatever floats your boat.
-I like to use off-the-shelf spice mixes because I'm lazy.
+These are Christmas treats, so add the usual suspects: cinnamon, nutmeg, cloves, anise, allspice - whatever floats your boat.
+I don't mind using off-the-shelf "Christmas Spice" mixes, because I'm lazy.
+You can find dedicated "Lebkuchen" spice mixes, too - but those often contain sugar and wheat, so make sure you understand what you are buying.

 Add a large spoonful of cocoa powder to the mix.
 Or more if you like.
 Don't worry if it doesn't darken very much.
 Be careful to not add too much, it can make the dough bitter and you might find yourself adding more sweetener at the end to balance it out.